daniestevez/gr4-packet-modem/apps/README.md

 sampling frequency offset.
-The command line arguments are the Es/N0 in dB, the carrier frequency offset in radians/sample, the sampling frequency offset in PPM, whether to use stream mode or burst mode, and optionally the sample rate to which the flowgraph is throttled.
+The command line arguments are the Es/N0 in dB, the carrier frequency offset in radians/sample, the sampling frequency offset in PPM, whether to use stream mode or burst mode, and optionally the sample rate to which the flowgraph is throttled and the syncword frequency search range and detection threshold (defined as in `packet_receiver_soapy`).
 The transceiver uses 4 samples/symbol.
 A Probe Rate block periodically prints the sample rate, as a quick way to verify if the CPU is able to keep up with the intended sample rate.

 The transmitter reads IP packets from the `gr4_tun_tx` TUN device in the `gr4_tx` namespace, and the receiver writes decoded IP packets to the